PabloAceG/sw-patterns/object-oriented/creation/singleton/README.md

 - Having subclasses of a singleton is not adviced as encapsulation breaks down: private constructor should not be used in parent class; a subclass of a Singleton is not a Singleton.

+## Related Patterns
+- In _Abstract Factory_ the Concrete Factories are usually implemented using a _Singleton_ Object.
+- In _Factory Method_ a factory per application is the perfect example of a _Singleton_.
+- _Builders_ and _Prototypes_ can be implemented as _Singletons_.
+- _Facade_ classes can be transformed into _Singleton_ implementation, as a sigle facade object suffices for most cases.

 ## Class Diagram